hyperledger/iroha/docs/source/iroha_2_whitepaper.md

 - after a node signs off on a block and forwards it to the *proxy tail*, they expect a commit message within a reasonable amount of time (the *commit time*);
-if there is no commit message in time, the node tries to convince the network to do a view change, which creates a new leader and proxy tail by shifting down the 2*f*+1 nodes used by 1 to the right
+if there is no commit message in time, the node starts suspecting the *a* set.

 - once a commit message is received from the proxy tail, all nodes commit the block locally;
 if a node complains that they never received the commit message,